yudasm/MemoryDumper/README.md

 # MemoryDumper

-MemoryDumper is a tool to create an encrypted memory dump of the lsass.exe process and then decrypt it for further analysis.
+MemoryDumper is a tool to create an encrypted memory dump of the lsass.exe process and then decrypt it offline to retrieve password hashes.
 The project consists of two parts: `MemoryDumper.cpp`, which creates the encrypted memory dump, and `Decrypt.cpp`, which decrypts the encrypted dump file.

 ## Prerequisites